TiendaNube/nimbus-design-system/README.md

   - `commit-msg`: validates the commit message according to the convention adopted by the project
   - `pre-push`: perform unit testing of project components and integration tests

+🖥️ Release process

+While our release schedule is flexible, our general strategy is to release several larger improvements inside each stable release.
+In order to provide faster access to fixes and enhancements between main releases we provide release candidates which are published on every merge into `master`.
+The step by step to perform a release release can be found at the [link](https://github.com/TiendaNube/nimbus-design-system/blob/master/RELEASE_PROCESS.md).

 ## 🔗 Useful links

-- [Design Tokens](https://github.com/TiendaNube/design-tokens-nimbus).
+- [Design Tokens](https://github.com/TiendaNube/nimbus-design-system/tree/master/packages/tokens).
 We use tokens to store all our primitives (colors, spacing values, grid system, etc.).
 - [Nimbus Icons](https://github.com/TiendaNube/nimbus-icons).
 Our very own open-source icon library.

 ## 🤝 Contributing